 Your data will be kept strictly confidential and will not be shared with third parties .
 By registering you enter no obligations.
 In the later registration process, you can optionally complete a paid membership or complete the registration without membership.

-Of the Fortified area lies in the winegrowing region Roussillon at the foot of the Pyrenees right on the Spanish border.
-It is the southernmost appellation France, The grapes not used for the production of liqueurs become AOC Collioure whose area coincides with that of Banyuls.
-The vineyards on steeply sloping slopes on the coast to the Mediterranean cover about 1,400 hectares of vineyards on slate soils in the four communities Banyuls -sur-Mer, Cerbère, Collioure and Port-Vendres.
-Here is one of the most famous sweet, fortifiedVin doux naturel produced.
-Due to the barren soil, there are only very small yield below 20 hectoliters per hectare.
-The grapes reach high maturity and often shrink on the vine a (roughly comparable to a Trockenbeerenauslese ).
-It is partly already mashed the mash (mutage sur grains), which is an intense extraction the color and flavorings causes.
+The Fortified area is located in the wine-growing region Roussillon at the foot of the Pyrenees directly on the Spanish border.
+It is the southernmost appellation France, The AOC becomes from the grapes not used for the production of liqueur wine Collioure manufactured, the area of which is congruent with that of Banyuls.
+The vineyards on steeply sloping slopes on the Mediterranean coast encompass around 1,400 hectares of vineyards on slate soils in the four municipalities of Banyuls-sur-Mer, Cerbère, Collioure and Port-Vendres.
+Here one of the most famous sweet, fortifiedVin doux naturel produced.
+Due to the barren soil, there are only very few yield up to less than 20 hectoliters per hectare.
+The grapes reach high ripeness and often shrink on the vine a (roughly comparable to a Trockenbeerenauslese ).
+The mash is already being partially sprinkled (mutage sur grains), which is an intensive one extraction the color and flavorings causes.

-The Banyuls Rancio appellation applies to wines aged for up to two years in oak barrels exposed to sunlight.
-These often develop an amber color and have the typical Rancio taste (French goût du rancio, a pronounced age-tone).
-The name Banyuls Grand Cru applies to wines made from at least 75% Grenache Noir, vinified from de-stemmed grapes and aged for at least 30 months in oak barrels.
+The Banyuls Rancio appellation applies to wines that mature in oak barrels for up to two years and are exposed to the sun's rays.
+These often develop an amber yellow color and have the typical Rancio taste (French Goût du rancio, a pronounced age tone).
+The name Banyuls Grand Cru applies to wines that consist of at least 75% Grenache Noir, have been vinified from de-stemmed grapes and have been aged in oak barrels for at least 30 months.
 There is also a Banyuls Grand Cru Rancio .

-With appropriate expansion, the extremely durable Banyuls resembles one port wine with intense scent and taste coffee. honey. vanilla, Nuts, prunes and dried fruit with a dry leaving, Wines from special vintages are on label marked with "Rimage".
-This is derived from the Catalan "rime" (grape) and means vintage (vintage).
-Well-known Banyuls producers are Cellier des Templiers, Chapoutier Château de Jau, Clos des Paulille, CV l'Étoile, Domaine de la Casa Blanca, Domaine de la Réctorie, Domaine de la Tour Vieille, Domaine du Tragnier, Domaine du Mas Blanc and Domaine Vial-Magnères.
-There are more VDN appellations in Roussillon Maury.
+With appropriate expansion, the extremely durable Banyuls resembles one port wine with an intense fragrance and taste coffee. honey. vanilla, Nuts, plums and dried fruit with a dry leaving, Wines from special vintages are produced on label marked with "Rimage".
+This is derived from the Catalan “rime” (grape) and means vintage.
+Well-known Banyuls producers are Cellier des Templiers, Chapoutier, Château de Jau, Clos des Paulille, CV l'Étoile, Domaine de la Casa Blanca, Domaine de la Rectorie, Domaine de la Tour Vieille, Domaine du Tragnier, Domaine du Mas Blanc and Domaine Vial-Magnères.
+Other VDN appeals in the Roussillon are Maury.
 Muscat de Rivesaltes and Rivesaltes,